 You can, of course, go for the cappuccino and brioche, but you’d be missing out.
 At Lavazza Coffee Design, the coffee grounds are roasted on the premises, and espresso is used to create surprises like coffee popcorn and coffee caviar.

-In one sentence, it’s traditional Italian coffee presented in the most unexpected way!
+In short, it’s traditional Italian coffee presented in the most unexpected way!

 What to order: talk to the waiter or bartender to make your choice, their menu features way too many gems to recommend just one.